 1. Regional Workshop

-In Sept 2016, COCI will held a workshop in China supported by SINOPEC; theme: Chemical Industry and Sustainable Development.
+In Sept 2016, COCI held a workshop in China supported by SINOPEC; theme: Chemical Industry and Sustainable Development.
 This workshop is the fifth one after those held successfully in Marl, Germany on April 2008, Kawasaki, Japan in April 2009, on a smaller scale in Kuwait in March 2010 and in Toronto in June 2012.

 2. ThalesNano Prize for Flow Chemistry